 Can anyone make sense of Israel’s flip-flop over the Hungarian government’s campaign against George Soros?

-- Hungary to take down campaign targeting George Soros ahead of Netanyahu visit
+- Hungary to Stop Campaign Targeting George Soros Ahead of Netanyahu Visit

 Some of it makes sense, at least in terms of our traditional understanding of politics.
 Hungarian Prime Minister Viktor Orban’s right-wing government is a natural enemy of liberalism, so it’s a no-brainer that Soros’ high-profile campaigns for human rights and democracy in Eastern Europe, including more liberal immigration policy, would make him a target for a vilification campaign.